How to Start a Skincare Routine From Scratch

 A moisturizer hydrates the skin and protects its barrier.
 Even oily skin needs moisturizing, especially after cleansing.

-For oily or acne-prone skin, use a lightweight gel or oil-free lotion.
+For oily or blemish-prone skin, use a lightweight gel or oil-free lotion.
 For dry skin, opt for a thicker cream or balm.
 For sensitive skin, choose fragrance-free, hypoallergenic formulas.

 Sunscreen

 Sunscreen is one of the most important parts of your face care routine.
-It protects your skin from UV rays that cause premature aging, pigmentation, and skin cancer.
+It helps protect your skin from UV rays that contribute to visible changes and uneven tone.

 You can choose between: